MingaudasVagonis/gradient-routing/README.md

 # gradient-routing
-Offline and online gradient routing used in Android and iOS
+Offline and online gradient routing used in Android and iOS [React Native](https://reactnative.dev)

 ## Problem
 Making polylines look the same on both platforms, since gradient polylines exists only in iOS.